Ly Mai Hoang

 BC Certified K-12 Teacher #L201872 with the British Columbia College of Teachers

 Much of how I understand who I am and the world around me has been framed by Black, Indigenous and other women of colour activists like audre lorde, Kimberlé Williams Crenshaw and Gloria E. Anzaldúa.
-These scholars have helped me to understand that my intersectional identities are a source of strength and resilience.
+These elders have helped me to understand that my intersectional identities are a source of strength and resilience.
 I welcome and honour all the identities and stories you wish to bring into our counselling sessions.

 I incorporate mindfulness based approaches into my counselling because I have personally benefited from the transformational power of mindfulness practice.
-I was first introduced to mindfulness in 2002 and am grateful to these teachers for their guidance: angel kyodo williams, Viveka Chen, Thich Nhat Hanh.
+I was first introduced to mindfulness in 2002 and am grateful to these teachers for their guidance: angel kyodo williams, Viveka Chen, and Thich Nhat Hanh.
 I hope to share the benefits of mindfulness in a universal way that is appropriate for anyone.

 My Values